What Selfies Are Doing to Self-Esteem

 How they can exacerbate insecurity, anxiety and depression

-Selfies can be silly and lighthearted, of course, notes Alexandra Hamlet, PsyD, a psychologist at the Child Mind Institute.
+Selfies can be silly and lighthearted, of course, notes Alexandra Hamlet, PsyD, a clinical psychologist.
 But she also recognizes the darker side, when photos become a measure of self-worth.
 “With makeup, with retouch, with filters, with multiple, multiple attempts, it’s almost like you’re never going to stack up,” says Dr. Hamlet, “And that is where I think it gets dangerous.”

 The possibilities can be overwhelming, particularly since girls know they are scrutinized on their appearance — as, of course, they are scrutinizing their peers.